bonham000/fcc-react-tests-module/README.md

 All of the tests follow this basic pattern, and the [Enzyme documentation](http://airbnb.io/enzyme/docs/api/ShallowWrapper/children.html) is a great reference for seeing what we can test.

 Now run `npm start` and try out your challenge in the browser window that opens up.
 All of challenge information is passed as props into the `TestComponent`.
 Once it's running you can then edit your code, run your tests, and load the solution code to verify everything is working properly.
 Once you have your challenge written and appropriate tests running, submit a pull request to have it added.

-**Note: If you do want to contribute a challenge please lets us know by opening an Issue or contacting us, because we are updating and adding these challenges very quickly.**

 ***